-The End of Year Book Survey is a survey created by Jamie over at the Perpetual Page Turner as a way of looking back over a year of (hopefully) great reading and celebrating our achievements!
-I did it last year and it was so much fun that I decided to do it again this year, though I can’t believe the time has already come for me to do this again!
+The End of Year Book Survey is an end of year event created by Jamie over at The Perpetual Page Turner as a way of looking back over a year of (hopefully) great reading and celebrating our achievements.
+I’ve done it for the past two years (since 2015) and it’s a great way to wrap up the year and look back at everything you’ve done, so I decided to do it again this year!
+You can find the questions on Jamie’s blog, here:

-Genre You Read The Most From: Fantasy (as always!)
+Genre You Read The Most From: Fantasy (be it MG, YA or Adult!)

 Best In Books

-2. Book You Were Excited About and Thought You Were Going To Love More But Didn’t?:
+2. Book You Were Excited About and Thought You Were Going To Love More But You Didn’t?

 7. Best Book From A Genre You Don’t Typically Read/Was Out of Your Comfort Zone?